salmanbd100/full-stuck-software-engineer-guide/SystemDesign/Frontend/07-offline-first.md

 ### 5. Cache Only

+Serves content exclusively from cache, ignoring network completely for maximum offline reliability.
 Only serve from cache (pre-cached assets).

 ```javascript
 self.addEventListener('fetch', (event) => {